Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-details.md

 - Agents must have permission to send from the default mailbox.
 If they do not have permission, the system uses a mailbox they are authorized to use.
 - Agents with permissions for multiple mailboxes can change the default mailbox when they send an email manually.

-## Service icon
+## Employee Portal

-Choose an icon to represent the service.
-This icon helps users visually identify the service on the Employee and Customer portals.
+Settings to publish the service to the Employee Portal:

+- **Service Domain** - Associate the service with a domain (for example IT, HR, Facilities).
+- **Domain Category** - Select a category for services in this domain.